 Interested in learning more about AI and Generative AI?
 Check out the Digital Gardener AI/Gen AI webinar and workshop series, where participants can choose among a range of professional development events.
 Each webinar and workshop is designed to help further your AI journey.
 Sign up today!

 This program features a set of webinars and online workshops designed to improve AI and Generative AI literacies across Indiana University.
-It is a virtual, professional development series consisting of nine total events (4 webinars, 4 workshops, and 1 speed encounter) intended to
+It is a virtual, professional development series consisting of nine total events (4 webinars, 4 workshops, and 2 speed encounters) intended to

 familiarize participants with basic practices and considerations of Ai/Gen Ai,